 You can call it the art of getting ready.
 For example, your designs and other vital instruments should be set and handy before coding starts.

 You have to specifically consider the allocation of resources for numerous tasks involved in your IT projects such as coding, environment set-up, and testing.
-Create adequate time to plan and don’t start your project until the strategy is complete.
-Lastly, don’t dive into a project without a solid roadmap for it, and never ignore the smallest details as they can result in spending more time.
+Create an adequate time to plan and don’t start the process until the strategy is complete.
+Lastly, don’t dive into a project without a solid roadmap, and never ignore the smallest details as they can result in unexpected problems and spending more time.

 Over Optimistic Time Estimates